eR-Biostat/Courses/glm/README.md

  The >eR-Biostat initative
-# Generalized Linear  Models
+# Applied Generalized Linear Models (GLM) using R

 ** THIS IS ONLY A TEMPORARY VERSION OF THE PAGE TO CHECK HOW/WHICH MATERAILS SHOULD BE UPLOADED.
 AN WORKING VERSION WITH ALL DEATAILS WILL BE AVILABLE IN SEPTEMBER !!! **

-This course is based on the book **Practical Regression and Anova using R**  by Julian J. Faraway which is available online.
-The course consists of 9 classes, each of three hours and combines theory and application using R. Topics covered in the course include:
+This course is based on the book **XXXXX **  by YYYY which is available online.
+The course consists of 5-6 classes, each of three hours and combines theory and application using R. Topics covered in the course include:

+*   Analysis of Variance
+*   Linear regression models with normal error.
-* Simple linear regression
+*   Generalized linear models.
+*    Exponential Family
-* Multiple linear regression
+*    Generalized linear model function in R
+*    Models for Binary data.
-* Least squares and generalized least squares
+*    Estimation and confidence intervals.
-* Estimation
+*    Inference.
-* Inference
+*     Model Selection.
-* Variable selection
+*     Model diagnostic.
-* Lack of fit tests
-* Transformations
+*    Poisson Regression.
+*    Beyond Poisson and binomial distributions:  models with different link functions and/or distributions.
+*  Poisson regression and log linear models.
-* Model diagnostic
+*  Over dispersion.
+*  Special topic (I): Estimation of the prevalence and force of 16.  infection from current status data.
+*   Special topic (II): Growth data.

 Homework assignments and an example of an exam is available as well.

-The course was developed by Legesse Kassa Debusho, UNISA, South Africa and Ziv Shkedy, Hasselt University, Belgium, XXXXXX,YYYYY and John Lennon.......
+The course was developed by Tadesse Awoke, Gondar Univesrity, Ethiopia, Legesse Kassa Debusho, UNISA, South Africa and Ziv Shkedy, Hasselt University, Belgium, XXXXXX,YYYYY and John Lennon.......

 **Links to FACEBOOK and Twitter **